 The Bachelor of Biomedicine prepares you for the challenges of healthcare delivery and biomedical research.
 At the core of the degree is knowledge of the normal structure and function of the body and consideration of the determinants of disease.

-- Ranked #1 in Australia and #16 in the world for Clinical, Pre-Clinical and Health by the Times Higher Education World University Rankings 2013-2014.
+- Ranked #1 in Australia and #13 in the world for Clinical, Pre-Clinical and Health (Times Higher Education World University Rankings 2016–2017)

 - The Faculty of Medicine, Dentistry and Health Sciences is located within the Parkville Precinct, one of the world’s most highly concentrated precincts of biomedical research